menuBook-icon

 • Employee self-service: Chatbots answering policy or pay-related questions

-The goal is to save time, reduce errors, improve decision-making, and support global scale.
+The goal is to increase efficiency, reduce errors, improve strategic decision-making, and support global scale.

 The most common use cases for AI in human resource management are recruitment and talent acquisition.
 HR teams use AI to: